sgchun/nps/README.md

 ```

 ## Running NPS on test set #1
 Test set #1 is small enough to run on desktop computers (MacOS and Linux are supported) without parallel processing.
 We provide a wrapper script (`run_all_chroms.sh`) to drive cluster jobs sequentially, by processing one chromosome at a time.
-To run Test set #1 on computer clusters, see the instructions for [SGE] and [LSF].
+To run test set #1 on computer clusters, see the instructions page for [SGE] and [LSF] schedulers.

 1. **Standardize genotypes.** The first step is to standardize the training genotypes to the mean of 0 and variance of 1 using `nps_stdgt.job`.
-The first parameter (`testdata/Test1`) is the location of training cohort data, where NPS will find chrom*N*.*DatasetID*.dosage.gz files.
-The second parameter (`Test1.train`) is the *DatasetID* of training cohort.
+The command arguments are:
+    * directory where training genotype files are: `testdata/Test1`
+    * *DatasetID* of training genotype files: `Test1.train`.
+For genotype files, NPS looks up chrom*N*.*DatasetID*.dosage.gz.

    ```bash
    cd nps-1.1.1/

    ./run_all_chroms.sh sge/nps_stdgt.job testdata/Test1 Test1.train
    ```

-   * Note: If you use [NPS support scripts](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps) to harmonize training cohort data with summary statistics, *DatasetID* will be "*CohortName*.QC2" as the genotype files will be named as chrom*N*.*CohortName*.QC2.dosage.gz.

-2. **Configure an NPS run.** Next, we run `npsR/nps_init.R` to configure an NPS run:
+2. **Configure an NPS run.** Next, we run `npsR/nps_init.R` to set up NPS.
+The command arguments are:
+    * GWAS summary statistics file: `testdata/Test1/Test1.summstats.txt`
+    * directory where training genotype files are: `testdata/Test1`
+    * sample information of training cohort: `testdata/Test1/Test1.train.2.5K_2.5K.fam`
+    * phenotypes information of training samples: `testdata/Test1/Test1.train.2.5K_2.5K.phen`
+    * *DatasetID* of training genotype files: `Test1.train`
+    * analysis window size: `80`.
+The default window size is 80 SNP for ~100,000 genome-wide SNPs.
+We recommend 4,000-SNP window for ~5,000,000 genome-wide SNPs.
+    * directory to store NPS data: `testdata/Test1/npsdat`.
+All NPS output files will be stored here.

    ```bash
    Rscript npsR/nps_init.R testdata/Test1/Test1.summstats.txt testdata/Test1 testdata/Test1/Test1.train.2.5K_2.5K.fam testdata/Test1/Test1.train.2.5K_2.5K.phen Test1.train 80 testdata/Test1/npsdat
    ```
-    The command arguments are:
-    - GWAS summary statistics file in the PREFORMATTED format: `testdata/Test1/Test1.summstats.txt`
-    - directory containing training genotypes: `testdata/Test1`
-    - Sample information of training samples: `testdata/Test1/Test1.train.2.5K_2.5K.fam`
-    - phenotypes of training samples: `testdata/Test1/Test1.train.2.5K_2.5K.phen`
-    - DatasetID of training cohort genotypes: `Test1.train`
-    - analysis window size: `80` SNPs.
-The window size of 80 SNPs for ~100,000 genome-wide SNPs is comparable to 4,000 SNPs for ~5,000,000 genome-wide SNPs.
-    - directory to store NPS data: `testdata/Test1/npsdat`.
-The NPS configuration and all output files will be stored here.

 3. ** Separate out the GWAS-significant peaks as a separate partition. **